Two students facing each other talking and studying in the library.

 Sociology

 You will examine how social scientists can promote social change.
 You will explore the role of power in framing social issues, the challenges of public social science, and the responsibilities of social scientists to educate and advocate for marginalised communities.
-Students develop skills in effectively communicating to diverse audiences.
+You will develop skills in effectively communicating to diverse audiences.

 You will explore contemporary challenges in the education system in relation to social capital and equality of opportunity, analysing some of the barriers educators and students face in supporting students to reach potential and access opportunities.